 - Changing a business office to a hairdressing shop.
 This is not a Change of Use as they are both in the same “use” category of WL (Working Low).
 But in order to create the salon, alterations will need to be carried out and a building consent may be required.

-- Conversion of an attached garage or basement into a habitable space such as a bedroom is not a change of use as it is already part of the house.
+- Conversion of a garage or basement that is joined to a detached house, into a habitable space such as a bedroom is not a change of use as it is already part of the house.

 - A damp proof membrane under the slab or a suitable waterproof topping on the slab.